Sirai: Themes

 Sirai, like many of Sakthi's films, is a women-centric film.
 Journalist Kumuthan Maderya, writing for PopMatters, described it as following the stockholm syndrome trope, and as an early "Beauty and the Beast"-type story in Tamil cinema.
 In the book Women in Films: An Incisive Study Into the Issues and Trends (2000), R. Kannan wrote that Sirai "boldly attempted to express the view that by merely tying Tali (Mangalasutra) a man cannot become a husband."
 He also felt it was the inverse of most Tamil films which used to exalt the tali sentiment.

 Soundtrack

-The soundtrack was composed by M. S. Viswanathan while the lyrics were written by Pulamaipithan, Muthulingam and Piraisoodan.
-The film marked Piraisoodan's cinematic debut; he wrote the song "Rasathi Rosapoo Vektam Eno Innum", while Muthulingam wrote "Paathukko", and Pulamaipithan wrote "Naan Paadikkonde Iruppen", and "Vidhi Enum Karangalil".
-"Naan Paadikkonde Iruppen" is set in the Carnatic raga known as Shyama.
+The soundtrack was composed by M. S. Viswanathan.
+The film marked lyricist Piraisoodan's cinematic debut.
+The song "Naan Paadikkonde Iruppen" is set in the Carnatic raga known as Shyama.

 Release

 Sirai was released on 22 November 1984.
 The film received an "A" (adults only) certificate from the Censor Board after 10 cuts.
 Distributors objected to the climax; they told Sakthi they would buy the film if he change the climax into one where Bhagirathi reunites with her husband or commits suicide, but Sakthi adamantly refused.
 60 preview shows took place, but no distributor was willing to buy the film.
 As a result, Anandhi Films had to distribute the film themselves.
 Although criticised by Brahmin organisations who demanded for it to be banned, the film received critical acclaim (particularly for Lakshmi's performance) and became a commercial success, with a 100-day theatrical run.
 It was released on DVD in 2002 by Pyramid Films.